-Scope of the Journal: The Iranian Journal of Basic Medical Sciences (IJBMS) is a peer-reviewed, monthly publication by Mashhad University of Medical Sciences (MUMS), Mashhad, Iran.
+The Iranian Journal of Basic Medical Sciences (IJBMS) is a peer-reviewed, monthly publication of Mashhad University of Medical Sciences (MUMS), Mashhad, Iran.
 The Journal of "IJBMS” is a modern forum for scientific communication.
-Data and information, useful to investigators in any discipline in basic medical sciences mainly including Anatomical Sciences, Biochemistry, Genetics, Immunology, Microbiology, Pathology, Pharmacology, Pharmaceutical Sciences, and Physiology, will be published after they have been peer reviewed.
-This will also include reviews and multidisciplinary research.
+Data and information useful to investigators in any discipline in basic medical sciences mainly including Anatomical Sciences, Biochemistry, Genetics, Immunology, Microbiology, Pathology, Pharmacology, Pharmaceutical Sciences, and Physiology, will be published after peer review.

 Study design and ethical approval: Good research should be well justified, well planned, appropriately designed, and ethically approved.
-To conduct research to a lower standard may constitute misconduct.
-The authors are responsible for the whole scientific content as well as the accuracy of the bibliographic information.
+Conducting research to a lower standard may constitute misconduct.
+The authors are responsible for both the scientific content as well as the bibliographic information accuracy.

-Data analysis: Data should be appropriately analysed, but inappropriate analysis does not necessarily amount to misconduct.
+Data analysis: Data should be appropriately analyzed, but inappropriate analysis does not necessarily constitute misconduct.
 Fabrication and falsification of data do constitute misconduct.

-Conflicts of interest: Conflicts of interest comprise those which may not be fully apparent and which may influence the judgment of author, reviewers, and editors.
+Conflicts of interest policy: Conflicts of interest include those which may not be fully apparent and which may influence the judgment of authors, reviewers, and editors.
 They have been described as those which, when revealed later, would make a reasonable reader feel misled or deceived.
 They may be personal, commercial, political, academic or financial.
 “Financial” interests may include employment, research funding, stock or share ownership, payment for lectures or travel, consultancies and company support for staff.

 Plagiarism: Plagiarism ranges from the unreferenced use of others’ published and unpublished ideas, including research grant applications to submission under “new” authorship of a complete paper, sometimes in a different language.
 It may occur at any stage of planning, research, writing, or publication: it applies to print and electronic versions.
-All the manuscript submitted to IJBMS are checked by ithenticate for possible plagiarism.
-The authors are expected to check their manuscript for plagiarism before submission.
+IJBMS checks all manuscripts for plagiarism by authenticate.
+Authors are expected to check their manuscript for plagiarism before submission.

 The authors are requested to submit their manuscript via the following link: